lukekavanagh/lukekavanagh.github.io/unit_1/week_1/ruby-computer-setup/ruby-mac-instructions.md

 Before installing, it's always good practice to backup your hard drive so you don't lose anything!

 ## Release 2: Install Command Line Tools
-Release 2 - 12 will be run in your terminal.
-So open it, and type:
+Open up terminal, and type:

 ```shell
 xcode-select --install
 ```

-Follow the prompts to complete the install.
+Click "Install" to download and install Xcode Command Line Tools.

 This is apple's C compiler which will enable you to compile native apps from source. (i.e. Ruby)